satorici/satori-docs/satori_help/docs/playbooks/settings.md

 ## Name, Description and Mitigation Settings

-In your playbook, you can define a name, description, and mitigation strategy to enhance playbook identification.
+In your playbook, you can define metadata to enhance playbook identification and discoverability.
 Here’s how each component contributes to a clear and actionable setup:

 **- Name:** assign a descriptive name to identify the playbook quickly.

-**- Description:** provide details about the playbook's purpose, such as supported languages and tool functionalities.
+**- Description:** provide details about the playbook’s purpose, such as supported languages and tool functionalities.

 **- Mitigation:** specify a remediation step if the playbook fails, it provides clear guidance for necessary actions upon failure.

+**- Author:** a list of URLs linking to the author’s profile (e.g., GitHub).
+This helps users identify who created and maintains the playbook.

+**- Gallery:** a list of image URLs showing example output or screenshots of the playbook in action.
+These are displayed on the playbook’s page on satori.ci.

+**- Example:** a sample CLI command showing how to run the playbook.
+This gives users a ready-to-use command they can copy and execute.

 ```yaml
 settings: